 The team found that catchy songs tend to have more common global melodic contours — meaning they have overall melodic shapes commonly found in Western pop music.
 “Twinkle, Twinkle Little Star” for example, with the first phrase rising in pitch while the second one falls, shows the most common such contour pattern.
 Nursery tunes and children’s songs usually follow the same pattern, authors note, making them easy to remember for children.
 That same element, in Maroon 5’s “Moves Like Jagger” opening riff makes the song stick in your head.

-Another crucial element for earworms is an unusual interval structure of the song.
+Another crucial element for earworms is the unusual interval structure of the song.
 Unexpected leaps or more repeated notes than you’d expect to hear in an average pop song provide this structure, the study reads.
 The interlude of “My Sharona” by the Knack or “In The Mood” by Glen Miller can be used as examples.

-Catchy songs are more likely to get aired on radio, to be featured at the top of charts, neither of which is surprising.
+Catchy songs are more likely to get aired on radio, to be featured at the top of the charts, neither of which is surprising.
 But there has previously been little evidence as to why some songs are “catchy” regardless of how popular they are or how many people have heard them.

 “Our findings show that you can, to some extent, predict which songs are going to get stuck in people’s heads based on the song’s melodic content,” Jakubowski said.